-- Those giving tutorials talk way to fast.
+- Those giving tutorials talk way too fast.

 - It’s very difficult to follow the directions on a screen, especially if yours looks different than theirs.

-On one video the author advised to hit the delete button.
-She didn’t say the delete button on my own computer, so I thought there was one on somewhere on the screen.
+In one video the author advised hitting the delete button.
+She didn’t say the delete button on my own computer, so I thought there was one somewhere on the screen.
 There wasn’t!

 2. Editing Programs

 You soon find out that everybody has his own favorite editing program and each person claims that theirs is the easiest.

 That’s not even close to the truth for someone who has never used an editing program before or for someone who only has limited tech skills.
 I spent weeks playing around with different ones, and all were absolutely horrible!